Whisky: Exports

-Whisky is probably the best known of Scotland's manufactured products.
-Exports have increased by 87% in the decade to 2012 and it contributes over £4.25 billion to the UK economy, making up a quarter of all its food and drink revenues.
+The UK exports more whisky than the rest of the world combined.
+In 2022, whisky exports from Scotland were valued at £6.25 billion, making up a quarter of all UK food and drink export revenues.
 In 2012, the US was the largest market for Scotch whisky (£655 million), followed by France (£535 million).
-It is also one of the UK's overall top five manufacturing export earners and it supports around 35,000 jobs.
+It is also one of the UK's overall top five manufacturing export earners and it supports around 42,000 jobs.
 Principal whisky producing areas include Speyside and the Isle of Islay, where there are nine distilleries providing a major source of employment.
 In many places, the industry is closely linked to tourism, with many distilleries also functioning as attractions worth £30 million GVA each year.

 In 2011, 70% of Canadian whisky was exported, with about 60% going to the US, and the rest mostly to Europe and Asia.
 15 million cases of Canadian whisky were sold in the US in 2011.